yunnysunny/grunt-pages/README.md

 ##### pagination.listPage
 Type: `String`

-The location of the layout template which is used for each list page.[Here](https://github.com/ChrisWren/grunt-pages/blob/master/test/fixtures/jade/pages/blog/index.jade) is a sample template that uses pagination.
+The location of the layout template which is used for each list page.
+[Here](https://github.com/ChrisWren/grunt-pages/blob/master/test/fixtures/jade/pages/blog/index.jade) is a sample template that uses pagination.
 The template has access to the following variables:

 ###### pages
 Type: `Array` of `Object`s